dfabert/20200721-HW-GDF/README.md

 There is also a sticky footer with each page, with just a name.
 When clicked, it will return the user to the top of the page.

 For the about me, there is a grid system set up for the secondary header (where it says "about me") and the content below.
 There is a bit of a hidden row with the icons on the right for all of the links.
-The text below is in its own rown.
+All of the links for external webpages are made to open in a new tab.
+The text below is in its own row.

 Since I don't have a portfolio of websites just yet, I mostly used woodworking projects for this page.
 I just went with the icons and removed the links.
 There is a bootstrap card for each item and it is simply in a responsive grid system that collapses down to a single row when put in the view of a device.